alfonsof/aws-java-examples/awss3listall/README.md

 * Run the code:

   ```
-  java -jar awss3list.jar bucket-name
+  java -jar awss3listall.jar bucket-name
   ```

 * Test the application:

-  You should see the list of buckets and files stored in the S3 buckets.
+  You should see the list of buckets and files stored in each S3 buckets.